B1ggDave/kotlinbyexample.github.io/examples/09_Kotlin_JS/01_dynamic.md

 # dynamic

 *dynamic* is a special type in Kotlin/JS.
 It basically turns off Kotlin's type checker.
-That is needed in order  to interoperate with untyped or loosely typed environments, such as the JavaScript ecosystem.
+This is needed in order  to interoperate with untyped or loosely typed environments, such as the JavaScript ecosystem.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3" data-target-platform="js">